folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I deserve death along with these liars and hypocrites" > Liars and hypocrites

-* Lecrae acknowledge that his past actions have shown him to be a liar and a hypocrite.
+* Lecrae acknowledges that his past actions have shown him to be a liar and a hypocrite.

 * If Lecrae is a liar, the natural conclusion is that he deserves to die along with the other targets of Kendrick's execution orders on "Watch the Party Die".